Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 \end{proof}

-We are now able to proof Theorem \ref{th:CNV}. \begin{proof}(Theorem \ref{th:CNV}) Since $u$ is an utility function \footnote[1]{$u$ is a strictly concave and increasing function} and $\X$ is strictly increasing, $U(t,.)$ is a strictly concave and increasing function.
+We now have prepared the ingredients for the proof of Theorem \ref{th:CNV}. \begin{proof}(Theorem \ref{th:CNV}) Since $u$ is an utility function \footnote[1]{$u$ is a strictly concave and increasing function} and $\X$ is strictly increasing, $U(t,.)$ is a strictly concave and increasing function.
 To conclude, we have to check that the above Lemmas imply assertions $ii)$ and $iii)$ of Definition \ref{defUF}.